klowdee/aws-raw-notes/architecting-accelerator-raw-notes.md

 ### EC2 Auto Scaling

 ASG - provisions and starts on your behalf a certain number of instances.
 Can automatically replace failures.

-When you create a ASG you need to specify the # of instances (min/max, desired, etc)
+When you create a ASG you need to specify the # of instances (min/max, desired, etc.)

 There are 3 ways to scale - by time/schedule, dynamically based on resource utilization, predictive - uses ML instead of manually adjusting